Multi-Tier-Cloud/hash-lookup/README.md

             string(command)
         ],
         "Cmd": string(command to run your microservice),
-        "ProxyClientMode": bool(true to run proxy in client mode, false for service mode; defaults to false) }
+        "ProxyClientMode": bool(true to run proxy in client mode, false for service mode; default false) }
 }
 ```